Applications for the second annual Marisa Tufaro Memorial Arts Scholarship are being accepted until February 1, 2018.

 The scholarship recipients can elect to participate in either full-day or half-day sessions for any one of those weeks.

-The second annual scholarship has been made possible through a donation to The Marisa Tufaro Foundation on behalf of a member of the Greater Middlesex Conference Baseball Coaches Association, who wishes to remain anonymous and who requested that the funds be used exclusively for an arts scholarship.
+The scholarship has been made possible through a donation to The Marisa Tufaro Foundation on behalf of a member of the Greater Middlesex Conference Baseball Coaches Association who wishes to remain anonymous.

 Parents and/or legal guardians of scholarship recipients are responsible for providing transportation to and from the Zimmerli Art Museum, located at 71 Hamilton Street in New Brunswick.

 The Zimmerli Art Museum’s Summer Art Camp allows artists of various ability levels to interact and study with some of New Jersey’s best teaching artists.

 Wes Sherman, who holds a Masters of Fine Arts degree from Rutgers University’s Mason Gross School of the Arts and is a highly successful independent artist, heads the Summer Art Camp faculty.

 According to Rutgers University’s website: “During the hot days of summer, the Zimmerli is the place to be for budding young artists.
 Each year, new classes are added to stimulate, challenge and delight both veteran and newcomers who participate in the program.
 The Zimmerli continues to offer its popular classes in painting, drawing, pastels, watercolors, sculpture and an art ‘sampler’ class.
 Children also find inspiration in the museum’s collections as they explore the galleries.”

 Edison High School baseball coach Vinnie Abene, who serves as the Greater Middlesex Conference Baseball Coaches Association’s president, said a coach from the league called him immediately after attending Marisa’s wake and proposed the idea of an arts scholarship.